-On January 3, 2019, Frank Pallone, Jr. was sworn in for his 16th full term in the U.S. House of Representatives.
-Pallone represents New Jersey's Sixth Congressional District, which covers most of Middlesex County, as well as the Bayshore and oceanfront areas of Monmouth County.
+Frank Pallone, Jr. was sworn in for his 17th full term in the U.S. House of Representatives on January 3, 2021.
+Pallone represents New Jersey's Sixth Congressional District, which includes most of Middlesex County as well as the Bayshore and oceanfront areas of Monmouth County.

-As Ranking Member of the Energy and Commerce Committee during the 114th and 115th Congress’, Pallone led Democrats in passing key health care and environmental bills that were signed into law by President Obama.
-In March 2015, Congress passed the Medicare Access and CHIP Reauthorization Act (MACRA), which improved the quality of health care for America’s seniors while also lowering costs, ensured that over eight million children and pregnant women continue to have access to health care coverage through the Children’s Health Insurance Program (CHIP), and provided $8 billion to fund Community Health Centers.
+In his first term as Ranking Member of the Energy and Commerce Committee during the 114th Congress, Pallone led Democrats in passing key health care and environmental bills that were signed into law by President Obama, including the Medicare Access and CHIP Reauthorization Act (MACRA), the Frank R. Lautenberg Chemical Safety for the 21st Century Act, and the 21st Century Cures Act.

-Frank Pallone, Jr., was born in Long Branch, New Jersey, where he grew up and still resides.
+Frank Pallone, Jr. was born in Long Branch, New Jersey where he grew up and still resides.
 The son of a policeman, Pallone attended local public schools and earned an academic scholarship to Middlebury College.
-After graduating cum laude from Middlebury in 1973, Pallone received his master's degree in international relations at the Fletcher School of Law and Diplomacy at Tufts University.
-He earned his law degree at Rutgers University in 1978, and has been admitted to the bar in four states: New Jersey, New York, Pennsylvania and Florida.
+After graduating from Middlebury in 1973, Pallone received his master's degree in international relations at the Fletcher School of Law and Diplomacy at Tufts University.
+He earned his law degree from Rutgers University in 1978.

-Pallone began his political career in his home city of Long Branch, getting elected to the City Council in 1982 and winning re-election four years later.
-In 1983, Pallone was elected to the state Senate, representing the Monmouth County coastline.
+Pallone began his political career in Long Branch.
+He was elected to the Long Branch City Council in 1982.
+In 1983, he was elected to the state Senate, representing the Monmouth County coastline.
 He was re-elected in 1987.
-During his tenure in the state Legislature, Pallone distinguished himself as an advocate for environmental issues and senior citizen concerns, and prioritized providing constituent services.

-On November 8, 1988, Frank Pallone, Jr., was elected to the House of Representatives from New Jersey's former Third District, encompassing parts of Monmouth and Ocean counties.
-In March 1992, a new Congressional district map for New Jersey was adopted.
-Portions of the former Third District were merged with parts of two other districts to create the Sixth Congressional District, taking in large portions of Middlesex and Monmouth counties.
-Pallone was first elected to the Sixth District seat in November 1992.
+On November 8, 1988, Pallone was elected to the House of Representatives from New Jersey's former Third District, encompassing parts of Monmouth and Ocean counties.
+After a new Congressional district map was adopted in 1992, Pallone was elected to represent the Sixth District that included large portions of Middlesex and Monmouth Counties in November of the same year.

-Pallone’s Central Jersey district is an ethnically diverse area with a wide range of business and industry.
+Pallone’s Central Jersey district is an ethnically diverse area that includes New Brunswick, Asbury Park, and Perth Amboy.
+It is also home to a wide range of businesses and industry.
 Light and heavy manufacturing facilities provide jobs for thousands of area residents.
 Central Jersey is on the cutting edge of high technology research and development.
-The district is home to Rutgers, the State University of New Jersey and Monmouth University.
-Tourism, primarily centered in the coastal areas, is vital to the regional economy.
-While the district has a predominantly suburban character, the cities of New Brunswick, Asbury Park and Perth Amboy are key urban centers.
+The district is home to Rutgers, the State University of New Jersey, and Monmouth University.
+Tourism along the coastal areas is vital to the regional economy.

-Pallone married the former Sarah Hospodor in 1992.
-They have three children, daughters Rose and Celeste, and a son, Frank.
+Pallone married his wife Sarah in 1992.
+They have three children: Rose, Frank, and Celeste.